circonus/docs/content/caql/how-tos/howto_monitor_latency_slos.md

 1. The threshold value is arbitrary, and might be changed in the future.
 2. Latency percentiles can not be aggregated, after they have been computed once.
-3. Long reporting period of multiple months, require long data retention.
+3. Reporting periods of multiple months require long data retention.

-In this HowTo we will outline a few methods to monitor SLO targets of this form effectively using Circonus Histograms.
+In this Howto we will outline a few methods to monitor SLO targets of this form effectively using Circonus Histograms.

 More in-depth treatment of Latency SLOs can be found in on our [blog](https://www.circonus.com/2018/08/latency-slos-done-right/), and [this talk](https://archive.fosdem.org/2019/schedule/event/latency_slos_done_right).

 ## Step 1: Aggregate Latency Data As Histogram

 In this note we will assume, that the service is question is instrumented to emit histograms metrics.
-In our example we have 10 database nodes, that emit histogram metrics named "latency" and with service name (`service:www`) and by HTTP status code (`status:200`, `status:500`, etc.).
+In our example we have 10 database nodes, that emit histogram metrics named "latency", and tagged with service name (`service:www`) and HTTP status code (`status:200`, `status:500`, etc.).

 We restrict our analysis to valid request by restricting our search to metrics with tag `status:2*`.
-Here we used the `histogram:merge()` method, to aggregate histogram metrics captured from all nodes.
+Then we use the `histogram:merge()` method, to aggregate histogram metrics captured from all nodes.

 ![](/images/caql/caql_slo_histogram-2.png)
 ```